Kestito/ai-companion/project-docs/websocket-fixes.md

 1. **Always use `--transport auto` for WebSocket applications**
 2. **Create a new revision after making configuration changes** using the revision-suffix parameter
+3. **Use valid revision suffix formats** (alphanumeric characters, no special characters)
-3. **Implement proper CORS settings** to allow WebSocket connections from necessary origins
+4. **Implement proper CORS settings** to allow WebSocket connections from necessary origins
-4. **Configure appropriate health check endpoints** that return 200 OK responses
+5. **Configure appropriate health check endpoints** that return 200 OK responses
-5. **Allocate sufficient resources** (CPU/memory) for handling concurrent WebSocket connections
+6. **Allocate sufficient resources** (CPU/memory) for handling concurrent WebSocket connections
-6. **Monitor WebSocket connection errors** in your application logs
+7. **Monitor WebSocket connection errors** in your application logs

 ## Troubleshooting WebSocket Issues